AlexLavoie42/Industrial-Evolution/GDD_0.md

     - Mechanical (torque)
         - Used for basic Assemblies
         - Can be produced by Worker with no equipment
+        - Can be automated with engines but difficult & limited (spinning poles)
     - Thermal (temperature)
         - Used for Assemblies that require heat
-        - Requires special equipment for Workers to produce
+        - Produced by assemblies using resources + mechanical power
+        - Must be produced next to assembly
     - Electrical (GJ)
-        - Used to electric Assemblies
+        - Used for electric Assemblies
-        - Can not be produced by Workers
+        - Purchased externally, requires advanced assemblies to transport & use

 ## Prototype

+1 Good per Power stage

 - Resources
     - Wood